fredfredfred/ah-advert-api/README.md

 # ah-advert-api
-Test restful api with Scala and akka-http
+This is just a test implementation of a very simple restful api with Scala and akka-http which allows you to create, read update and delete car adverts.
+The data is stored using slick and postgres.
+The adverts look like this:

+      {
+        "id": 3,
+        "title": "Audi A4 Avant"
+        "mileage": 37000,
+        "price": 11750,
+        "fuel": "GASOLINE",
+        "new": false,
+        "firstRegistration": "2012-12-25",
+      }

 ## Get sources
 Clone the [repo](https://github.com/fredfredfred/ah-advert-api)